Sebastian Tynkkynen

-Miika Sebastian Tynkkynen (born 8 March 1989 in Lohtaja) is a Finnish politician.
+Miika Sebastian Tynkkynen (born 8 March 1989) is a Finnish politician.
 He has been chairman of the Finns Party Youth and third vice chairman of the Finns Party.
 He was elected as a member of Finnish Parliament in April 2019 and was a candidate as Member of European Parliament for the 2019 elections.

-Biography

 Early life

 Tynkkynen was raised in Oulu.
 In 2011 he participated in the reality television show Big Brother.
-He studies to become a classroom teacher (M. Ed.) in the University of Oulu.
+He studied to become a classroom teacher (M. Ed.) in the University of Oulu, but didn't finish his studies.

 Political career

-In 2012 he joined the Finns Party and ran for the City Council of Oulu, receiving 232 votes and being not elected.
+In 2012 he joined the Finns Party and ran for the City Council of Oulu, receiving 232 votes but was not elected.
 In November 2014 Tynkkynen was elected chairman of the Finns Party Youth.
 He received 1,474 votes in the 2015 parliamentary election and was not elected to the Parliament.
 However, Tynkkynen was elected third vice chairman of the Finns Party on 8 August 2015, defeating incumbent Juho Eerola.

 Tynkkynen criticized the Finns Party leadership for its politics in the Sipilä Cabinet, calling for more euroskeptic and anti-immigration politics.
 In October 2015 he was expelled from the party.
 The official reason for this was that he had published a list of names of party members who called for a new party congress.
 His expulsion was considered illegal by some experts.
 In January 2016 Tynkkynen was allowed to rejoin the party although he had to give up his position as the vice chairman.

 On 20 November 2016 Tynkkynen was succeeded by Samuli Voutila as the chairman of the Finns Party Youth.
-In late 2018 Tynkkynen tried to regain the Finns Party Youth chairperson seat but he got fewer votes than the other candidate Asseri Kinnunen.
+In late 2018 Tynkkynen tried to regain the Finns Party Youth chairman seat but he got fewer votes than the other candidate Asseri Kinnunen.

 In January 2017, Tynkkynen was fined 300 euros for posting on Facebook, "The fewer Muslims in Finland, the better. [...]
 The less we see of Muslims, it is safer.
 We have to get rid of Islam before it is too late".
 In April 2017 Tynkkynen was elected to the City Council of Oulu with 680 votes.

-In October 2019 Tynkkynen was convicted of ethnic agitation for the second time and issued 50 day-fines (approximately 4000 euros) for comments on Muslims.
+In October 2019 Tynkkynen was convicted of ethnic agitation for the second time and issued a 50 day-fine (approximately 4000 euros based on his income) for comments on Muslims.

-From Friday 14 May to Saturday 15 May 2021, Tynkkynen gave the longest ever floor speech at the Parliament of Finland in the entire history of the parliament, lasting for over eight hours from 6:06 PM on Friday to 2:30 AM on Saturday.
-In October 2021, he was convicted for a third time for inciting ethnic agitation, being issued a 70 day-fines (approximately 4400 euros).
+From Friday 14 May to Saturday 15 May 2021, Tynkkynen gave the longest ever floor speech at the Parliament of Finland in the entire history of the parliament, lasting almost eight and a half hours from 6:06 PM on Friday to 2:30 AM on Saturday.
+He argued against the approval of the EU's stimulus package in the speech that was seen as a filibuster to delay the parliament's vote on the matter.

+In October 2021, Tynkkynen was convicted for a third time for inciting ethnic agitation, being issued a 70 day-fine (approximately 4400 euros).

+In years 2021, 2023 and 2025, he gained, retained and lost respectively the position of third vice chairman of the Finns party.